ct-js/ct-js/OurRiotDocFormat.md

         A description of a tag's method that can be safely called for inter-module communications.

     @property propertyName (type, typeSpecificator)
-        A descriotion of an exposed property of a tag.
+        A description of an exposed property of a tag.
 ```

 Optional attributes are inside square brackets.